Frank Sinatra as Danny Ocean, smooth-talking con man and casino heister

 The “eleven” take a break from heist-planning in Vegas for a bowling expedition where Danny lays down the ground rules: all work and no play until the job is done.
 Since it’s a casual outing, he sticks to his same principles of informal attire with a more subdued look to indicate that he’s in “serious work” mode rather than “getting massaged by random playmates in a hotel” mode.

 Danny’s ensemble also needs to be comfortable enough to allow him the full range of motion when tossing the ball down the alley.
-For this, he wears a muted reddish salmon v-neck pullover sweater.
+For this, he wears a muted salmon-colored v-neck pullover sweater.

 The material of Sinatra’s sweater in this scene is harder to ascertain.
 While there’s a chance it may be cashmere, it’s likely either acrylic or an acrylic/wool blend.
 The ribbing on the v-neck, waistband, and cuffs is slimmer than on the peach sweater, and Frank actually rolls back each sleeve to form a single cuff just above his wrist.

 This is the sole appearance of the light ecru shirt that Frank wears under his sweater.
 All we see is the spread collar with its long points, though not as dramatically long as the previous shirt.
 The color is best determined when contrasting Frank’s shirt against the plain white sport shirt that Dean Martin wears in the same scene.